This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 365-6404.

-SILL’s popular Music Mondays series “Musical Conversations with Great Performers” opens its 2020 season with tenor Anthony Dean Griffey, who has captured critical acclaim on opera, concert and recital stages around the world.
-A winner of the Metropolitan Opera Auditions and former member of the Lindemann Young Artist Program, Griffey has appeared at the MET in roles as divergent as Britten’s Peter Grimes and Lenny in Floyd’s "Of Mice and Men."
-He is also a professor of voice at the Eastman School of Music.
+Sarasota Institue of Lifetime Learning’s popular Music Mondays series “Musical Conversations with Great Performers” opens its 2020 season with tenor Anthony Dean Griffey, who has captured critical acclaim on opera, concert and recital stages around the world.
+A winner of the Metropolitan Opera Auditions and former member of the Lindemann Young Artist Program, Griffey has appeared at the MET in roles as divergent as Britten’s Peter Grimes and Lenny in Floyd’s “Of Mice and Men.”

 Opera Prologue: ‘La Bohème’